What is the purpose of a diagram of the pool technical room?

 Valves, like a tap, close off the flow of water and are therefore essential for filtration running, isolating part of the hydraulic system for further repairs or equipment changes.
 For an overflowing pool, the correct positioning of the non-return valves is crucial to prevent accidental draining of the pool.

-An example of a diagram of a swimming pool pump room
+An example of a diagram for a swimming pool pump room

 Below is a very recent filtration carried out by a plumber in Asia, who is not a pool specialist, based on our plans.